alex-mcgovern/gatsby-monorepo/content/blog/migrating_sass_to_vanilla_extract/index.md

 My idea was to create a very granular SASS API that allowed functional composing of styles within a modular CSS approach.
-More on why I chose to use Vanilla Extract for my personal site instead.
+More on why I chose to use Vanilla Extract for my personal site instead later.

-My experience with web engineering is that you are often faced with the unpleasant

 ### What is SASS?